Task-Terriers/Backend/NancyFX/README.md

 3. **Configure Firebase in `program.cs`:**
 - Open `program.cs`.
-- Locate the comment lines 22-23 and add your Firebase Base Key and Secret Auth.
+- Locate the commented-out lines 22-23 and add our Firebase Base Key and Secret Auth.

 4. **Set the Correct IP Address:**
-- In `program.cs`, change line 44 (and 47 if necessary) to use your machine's IP address.
+- In `program.cs`, change line 44 (and 47 for the console logs) to use your machine's IP address.
 - Example: `new Uri("http://your.ip.address.here:1234")`.
 - Note: `localhost` will not work with the Android Simulator, keep `1234` as the port.